 Attending the full program will earn 1.00 contact hour.

 OptumHealth Education designates this live activity for a maximum of 1.00 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The American Academy of Physician Assistants (AAPA) accepts credit from organizations accredited by the ACCME.

 OptumHealth Education is approved by the American Psychological Association (APA) to offer continuing education for psychologists.
 OptumHealth Education maintains responsibility for this program.
 1.00 CE hour.

 As a Jointly Accredited Organization, OptumHealth Education is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved under this program.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 OptumHealth Education maintains responsibility for this course.
 Social workers completing this course receive 1.00 live continuing education credits.

 A certificate of attendance will be provided to learners upon completion of activity requirements, enabling participants to register with licensing boards or associations that have not been preapproved for credits.
 To apply for credit types not listed above, participants should use the procedure established by the specific organization from which they wish to obtain credit.

 You must be logged into your account to participate in this activity.
-Get started by clicking “Begin/Continue” and completing the “Pre-activity assessment”; then follow the prompts at the bottom of the screen.
+Get started by clicking “Begin/Continue”, then follow the prompts at the bottom of the screen.
 At the end of the activity, you will be able to view, save or print your certificate of participation.
 A complete listing of all of your activities can be found under “My Account,” “My Activities.”